-A program providing a new learning experience in mechanical engineering and environment appropriate for the undergraduate level of work with a minimum of 150 hours work.
-A written report describing the activities and accomplishments of the student during the internship is required at the conclusion of the internship period.
+A program providing a new and challenging learning experience in mechanical engineering and environment appropriate for the Honors undergraduate level of work with a minimum of 150 hours work.
+An oral presentation and a written technical report containing significant mechanical engineering work during the internship are required at the conclusion of the internship period.
 May be repeated once for credit.
 A maximum of three (3) credit hours may be applied toward the undergraduate degree.
-Offer every Fall, Spring, and Summer.
-CR/NC only.
+Offered every semester.
+Prerequisite: Consent of the department chair.